SCZang/sczang.github.io/_pages/about.md

 ======
 I am a lecturer at School of Computer Science and Technology, Donghua University (DHU).
 I obtained my Ph.D. majoring in computer science from Shanghai Jiao Tong University (SJTU) in 2023, under the supervision of Prof. [Lei Xu](https://www.cs.sjtu.edu.cn/~lxu/) (IEEE Fellow) and Assoc.
 Prof. [Shikui Tu](https://www.cs.sjtu.edu.cn/~tushikui/), and my B.Sc. and M.Eng. from Nanjing University of Aeronautics and Astronautics (NUAA) in 2014 and 2017, respectively.

+Looking for graduate students.
+Send your CV to sczang@dhu.edu.cn

 Research Interests
 ======
 My research interests include machine learning and artificial intelligence generated content (AIGC).
 And currently, I focus on the topics of creative design and synthesis reasoning on sketches, and you can have a brief look about some interesting results below.